-Psst… inside the Set Yourself Up For Freelancing Success e-course, we have an ideal client profile worksheet!
-The ideal client profile worksheet will help you identify who your ideal client is and how to actually connect with them in meaningful ways.
+Psst… we have a special treat for you—an ideal client profile worksheet!
+The ideal client profile worksheet will help you identify who your ideal client is so you can start connecting with them in meaningful ways.

 What’s next, after identifying your ideal client?